awsdocs/aws-organizations-docs/doc_source/services-that-can-integrate-ssm.md

 You can enable trusted access using either the AWS Systems Manager console or the AWS Organizations console\.

 **Important**
+We strongly recommend that whenever possible, you use the AWS Systems Manager console or tools to enable integration with Organizations\.
+This lets AWS Systems Manager perform any configuration that it requires, such as creating resources needed by the service\.
+Proceed with these steps only if you can’t enable integration using the tools provided by AWS Systems Manager\.For more information, see [this note](orgs_integrate_services.md#important-note-about-integration)\.
-We strongly recommend that you enable trusted access by using the Systems Manager console\.
-This enables Systems Manager to perform required setup tasks\.
+If you enable trusted access by using the AWS Systems Manager console or tools then you don’t need to complete these steps\.

 **To enable trusted access by using the Systems Manager console**
 You must sign in with your AWS Organizations management account and create a Resource Data Sync\.
 For information, see [Setting Up Explorer to Display Data from Multiple Accounts and Regions](https://docs.aws.amazon.com/systems-manager/latest/userguide/Explorer-resource-data-sync.html) in the *AWS Systems Manager User Guide*\.

-On the Organizations side, you can enable trusted access by using either the AWS Organizations console, by running a AWS CLI command, or by calling an API operation in one of the AWS SDKs\.
+You can enable trusted access by using either the AWS Organizations console, by running a AWS CLI command, or by calling an API operation in one of the AWS SDKs\.

-**Important**
-We strongly recommend that where possible, you use the AWS Systems Manager console or tools to enable integration with Organizations so that AWS Systems Manager can perform any configuration that it requires\.
-Proceed with these steps only if you can’t enable integration using the tools provided by AWS Systems Manager\.
-If you enable trusted access by using the tools provided by AWS Systems Manager then you don’t need to complete these steps\.

 ------
 #### [ Old console ]

-**To enable trusted service access**
+**To enable trusted service access using the Organizations console**

 1. Sign in to the [AWS Organizations console](https://console.aws.amazon.com/organizations)\.
 You must sign in as an IAM user, assume an IAM role, or sign in as the root user \([not recommended](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#lock-away-credentials)\) in the organization’s management account\.